maybeiambatman/Jumbleza/README.md

 WORD JUMBLE SOLVER
 ==================

-This is a script that accepts any combination of letters as input and generates words for all possible combinations of those letters.
+This is a script that accepts any group of letters as a string input and generates words for all possible combinations of those letters.
 Any combinatorics modules have been left out intentionally as a part of the design decisions.
 User can hit 'q' to quit the script at any moment.

 Implementation
 --------------